-Zoe was only three years old when she was diagnosed with leukaemia and began chemotherapy.
-By the time she had started kindergarten, her hair had already fallen out twice.
+Zoe was just three years old when her childhood became overshadowed by leukaemia.
+By the time she started kindergarten, her hair had already fallen out due to chemotherapy – twice.

-"There were comments like, 'why is that boy wearing a dress?'
-Zoe used to get really upset."
+“There were comments like, ‘Why is that boy wearing a dress?’
+Zoe used to get really upset,” Charlotte tells Camp Quality.

-Will you donate to help kids like Zoe?
+So, will you donate today to help more kids like Zoe?